aladdinid/fabric-devkit/docs/two-orgs.md

 The artefacts here are hardcoded to instantiate a two-organisations fabric network with in-built RESTful APIs and deploy chaincode packaged in `minimalcc`.

+---
+**Disclaimer**

+This version of the Fabric network is intended primarily to illustrate and educate users.
+It could also be used to support basic debugging of chaincode.

+It is **not** to be replicated in a mission critical or production environment.
+If you wish to do so, you do so at your own risk.
+---

 # Content

 | Item | Description |